 The kids in 2017:

-- Emma (27) is married to Ian (30) and they have 5- and 3yo sons and a 10mo daughter.
+- Emma (30) is married to Ian (33) and they have 8- and 6yo sons and 4- and 2yo daughters.
 They are long-time cast members of our Mentoring in the Classics service.
 They have completed internships with The Center for Social Leadership, and they have a successful business teaching leadership and mentoring to adults.
 They are principal mentors for our acclaimed mentoring service for youth, TJEd High!.

-- Sara (25) works full-time on TJEd.
-She is the curator of the This Week in History subscription, she manages all customer care and product inventory, and is a cast member for Mentoring in the Classics.
-She is the nanny-aunt who has been almost a second mother to our first five grandchildren, and still has more photos of the babies on her phone than anyone – by a magnitude of hundreds.
+- Sara (28) works full-time on TJEd.
+She is the curator of the This Week in History subscription, she manages all customer care and product inventory, and is a past cast member for Mentoring in the Classics.
+She is the nanny-aunt who has been almost a second mother to our first nine grandchildren, and still has more photos of the babies on her phone than anyone – by a magnitude of hundreds.

-- Eliza (22) is married to Skot Robinson, and they have a 10mo daughter.
-She recently celebrated the publication of the first installment of her dystopian trilogy, entitled Intelligence.
+- Eliza (24) is married to Skot Robinson (34), and they have a 4yo daughter and a 2yo daughter.
+They own a successful restaurant and are enjoying the triumphs and challenges of entrepreneurship.
+Eliza recently celebrated the publication of the second installment of her dystopian series of four books, entitled United Intelligence.
+The third installment, Counter Intelligence, is slated for publication this fall.
 She is a frequent and beloved cast member of Mentoring in the Classics, and her presentation on her Transition to Scholar Phase was the most popular and commented-on video ever presented in the TJEd Online Conventions.

-- *America (15) is working hard to develop her artistic gifts.
+- *America (18) is currently in formal mentoring with her father, Oliver, taking online classes with Waseda University (Japan) and Harvard (U.S.), while working hard to develop her artistic gifts.
 Recent efforts have added to her singing and acting: stop-motion video; painting with watercolors; freestyle crocheting realistic and stylized animals; gourmet cooking.
 Her dyslexia and dyscalculia have not dampened her love of learning, and she is constantly reading for pleasure and enrichment: in 2018 she completed a personal goal of reading 100 books in spine (meaning, not audio books, but actual black-and-white-in-hand books).
-In the past two years her new commitement to her health and nutrition have seen her mitigate symptoms of Aspbergers and PCOS, lose 40 pounds, and dancing 3 hours per week for fun and fitness.